 A non-refundable enrolment fee to be paid when confirming acceptance of an enrolment offer at All Saints' College.

 The enrolment fee covers all administrative work involved in processing the application.
-Amounts are detailed below:
+The enrolment fee for years 7 - 12 is $150.

 Special Fee Reductions